Religion in Albania: Italian occupation

 On 7 April 1939, Albania was invaded by Italy under Benito Mussolini, which had long taken an interest in gaining dominance over Albania as an Italian sphere of influence during the interwar period.
 The Italians attempted to win the sympathies of the Muslim Albanian population by proposing to build a large mosque in Rome, though the Vatican opposed this measure and nothing came of it in the end.
 The Italian occupiers also won Muslim Albanian sympathies by causing their working wages to rise.
 Mussolini's son-in-law Count Ciano also replaced the leadership of the Sunni Muslim community, which had recognized the Italian regime in Albania, with clergy that aligned with Italian interests, with a compliant "Moslem Committee" organization, and Fischer notes that "the Moslem community at large accepted this change with little complaint".
 Most of the Bektashi order and its leadership were against the Italian occupation and remained an opposition group.
 Fischer suspects that the Italians eventually tired of the opposition of the Bektashi Order, and had its head, Nijaz Deda, murdered.

 The Albanian Orthodox hierarchy also acquiesced in the occupation, according to Fischer.
 The primate of the church, Archbishop Kisi, along with three other bishops, expressed formal approval of the Italian invasion in 1939.
-Metropolitan Visarion Xhuvani was part of the delegation which carried the Albanian throne to Victor Emanuel III in Rome.

 The Catholic Church and many Catholics were supportive of the invasion, but Fischer states there were many exceptions, particularly of among the village priests since most of them were trained in Albania and were quite nationalistic.
 Some of them even left Albania after the Italian invasion.
 But the hierarchy on the other hand was quite supportive, with the apostolic delegate seeing it as a possibility to give more freedom to Albanians who wanted to become Catholic.
 The Catholic Church had also the most financial support per member during the Italian occupation.